athithyai/NSO_data_download/README.md

 ## Contributing

-*(Optional: Add guidelines if you want others to contribute)* Pull requests are welcome.
+Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License

-*(Optional: Choose a license like MIT or Apache 2.0 and add a LICENSE file)* [MIT](https://choosealicense.com/licenses/mit/)
+[MIT](https://choosealicense.com/licenses/mit/)

 ## Acknowledgements